Yelfive/md-notes/GoLang/Grammar-Basics.md

 To download a go package, which generally works by cloning from repository and then run `go install`

+`go get -u` will download the package and its dependencies.

 ## Constants

 ```go